DarKCoder666/webshop-2.0/PRODUCTION_FIX.md

 ## Solution

+We implemented **two critical fixes**:

-We implemented **lazy evaluation** for both the API URL and Shop ID to ensure they're only evaluated when actually needed, not at module initialization time.
+1. **Lazy evaluation** for both the API URL and Shop ID to ensure they're only evaluated when actually needed
+2. **Force dynamic rendering** for all pages that use runtime environment variables

 ### Changes Made